Teichlab/tracer/README.md

 ##Installation
 TraCeR is written in Python and so can just be downloaded, made executable (with `chmod u+x tracer`) and run or run with `python tracer`.
 Download the latest version and accompanying files from www.github.com/teichlab/tracer.

-Tracer relies on several additional tools and Python modules that you should install.
+TraCeR relies on several additional tools and Python modules that you should install.

+Note that TraCeR is compatible with both Python 2 and 3.

 ###Pre-requisites